kahinimehta/SocialRecognitionTask/README.md

 ---

 #### **`STIMULI`**
 Stimuli used in the task.
 From the THINGS dataset.
-Also included with STIMULI: `ImagevsLure.pdf` to visualize all stimuli & manual ratings `Image_Similarity_Rater.csv` of how visually similar the images are.
+Also included with STIMULI: `ImagevsLure.pdf` to visualize all stimuli.
+Lures were AI generated via ChatGPT and Gemini, and aimed to keep difficulty at a medium level across all images.